-Intro to Sociology (RAI Core Course)
+SOC110 Intro to Sociology (RAI Core Course) 1 HS credit/3 college credits One Semester Course

 This course introduces you to the field of sociology which is the study of the relationship between the individual and society.
 Topics covered include culture, social organization, groups, deviance, race, and ethnicity and methods of affecting social change.
 Language and methods are discussed